jmagly/kinoo-tha/README.md

 ## Objective

 The goal of this assignment is to assess your ability to work with data structures and demonstrate your proficiency in transforming data from one format to another.
 You will be provided with a CSV file containing real world data events from our device data.

 Your task is to convert this data into another structured format of your choice (e.g., JSON, YAML, TOML, XML) and ensure that the resulting structure is well-formed and usable.

 The end goal of this data structure will be to send it off to another service that will ingest all this data and process it into a RedShift database; which will be the goal of our in person coding exercise!

+## Developer Notes

+We want to respect your time and request that you do **not** spend more than one (1) hour on this solution.
+This does mean that you might have to make some different design decisions when coming up with your solution.
+Please take that into account when coming up with your solution.

+If you would like to place comments in your solution for discussion during the in-person interview process, please feel free to do that.

+And while we do require strong C# skills for this position, we also use many other technical tools to accomplish our tasks.
+Please feel free to use your most effective tool to accomplish this task with the amount of time that is allotted.
+This could be a simple CLI tool like `jq`.
+A scripting language like JavaScript, Ruby, or Python.
+Or you can use a static language like C# if that is what you're most comfortable with.

 ## Requirements